 - Workshops to encourage self esteem through Girls/Boys Empowered

 - Listen to the needs of teachers and try to support their efforts

 - Each year we have brought new and gently used books to the school for the children to take home

 - Kid's Against Hunger

-For the past six years Bridgepointe has brought together students from Northville Public Schools with students from Detroit Public Schools to package meals for the hungry through the organization Kids Against Hunger.
-We have brought approximately 6,000 students and adults together to package over 640,000 meals, which have been distributed both globally and locally.
+For the past eight years Bridgepointe has brought together students from Northville Public Schools with students from Detroit Public Schools to package meals for the hungry through the organization Kids Against Hunger.
+We have brought approximately 7,000 students together to package over 750,000 meals, which have been distributed both globally and locally.